pact-foundation/pact-stub-server/README.md

     -v, --version         Prints version information

 OPTIONS:
     -d, --dir <dir>...
 Directory of pact files to verify (can be repeated) -f, --file <file>...
-Pact file to verify (can be repeated) -l, --loglevel <loglevel>                Log level (defaults to info) [possible values: error, warn, info, debug, trace, none]
+Pact file to verify (can be repeated) -l, --loglevel <loglevel>
+            Log level (defaults to info) [possible values: error, warn, info, debug, trace, none]
+    -p, --port <port>
+            Port to run on (defaults to random port assigned by the OS)

+    -s, --provider-state <provider-state>
+            Provider state regular expression to filter the responses by

+        --provider-state-header-name <provider-state-header-name>
-    -p, --port <port>                        Port to run on (defaults to random port assigned by the OS) -s, --provider-state <provider-state>    Provider state regular expression to filter the responses by --provider-state-header-name <name>  Name of the header parameter containing the provider state to be used in case multiple matching interactions are found
+            Name of the header parameter containing the provider state to be used in case multiple matching interactions are found
-    -u, --url <url>...
-URL of pact file to verify (can be repeated) --user <user>                        User and password to use when fetching pacts from URLS in user:password form
+    -t, --token <token>                                              Bearer token to use when fetching pacts from URLS -u, --url <url>...
+URL of pact file to verify (can be repeated) --user <user>
+            User and password to use when fetching pacts from URLS in user:password form
 ```

 ## Options